-If you are trying to find a fix for low conversion rates, the good news is, you’ll find plenty of help.
-You’ll find scores of guides, tips and tricks that can help you in landing page optimization.
-However, if you’re looking for a magic trick or a proven formula, the bad news is, there isn’t one.
+Trying to find a quick-fix guide to low conversion rates?
+Good news is you’ll find plenty of help online, with scores of tutorials and expert opinions with opinions on optimizing your landing page.
+However, if you’re looking for the magic sauce or a proven formula, there isn’t one.

 Landing page optimization is not a set of best practices.
 Rather, it is a long step-by-step process, which needs to be followed for optimum results.

 And this is a mistake most novice marketers make when trying to optimize their landing pages.
 Instead of following the process and starting from the first step, they jump straight to designing or redesigning their landing pages and start tweaking things and testing them to see results.
 As a result, most of the things they do are based on guesswork or glib ‘best practices’.